VivekBumb/ml-sports-prediction/README.md

 **Practical Applications:**
-These models offer significant practical value by providing a data-driven alternative to traditional perception-based betting lines that often rely on subjective analysis and market sentiment.
-The approach emphasizes objective statistical analysis that cuts through the noise of social media trends and popular opinion, focusing instead on quantifiable patterns and historical performance metrics.
-Most importantly, the framework establishes a disciplined approach to sports betting that incorporates clear risk management protocols, enabling users to make informed decisions based on statistical evidence rathe
+These models have immense practical value because they act as data-based substitutes for traditional perception-driven gambling lines typically driven by qualitative analysis and sentiment of the market.
+The method places greater stock in objective statistical analysis that shies away from the tweet-driven vision of popular social media and prevailing popular opinion and instead highlights quantifiable trends and historical performance figures.
+Most importantly, the system has a disciplined sports betting plan that incorporates good risk management practices, enabling individuals to make well-informed bets using statistical information rather than social media.

 ---